Life Insurance: The Ultimate Guide

 You can absolutely have more than one life insurance policy in place in the UK, just as your beneficiaries are able to claim from more than one policy when you pass away.

-There’s nothing stopping you from having multiple, separate life insurance policies; you can have as many as you like.
+There’s nothing stopping you from having multiple, separate life insurance policies; you can have as many as you like and as many as you believe is necessary.

 But be sure not to over-insure yourself, as it may not work out as cost-effective as you might think.